billy-moore/billy-moore/README.md

 - 👀   I am currently working on a full-stack project that integrates cocktails and movies.
 It pulls from 2 separate APIs and allows for user engagement, using MongoDB, Express, React, and Node, and updating my Portfolio

 - 🌱  I’m currently learning ...
-  - always programming - REACT and MERN
+  - Programming - :memo: REACT and MERN
-  - reading, I'm on book 4 and 5 of my 5x5 for 2022**
+  - Reading - :books: I'm on book 4 and 5 of my 5x5 for 2022**
-  - attempting to relearn the guitar.
+  - Learning - :guitar: attempting to relearn the guitar.
 Playing songs for my kids, mostly

 <!-- - 💞️ I’m looking to collaborate on ...
 -->